 This may be our shortest section on record.
 Like we said earlier, IIC hearing aids are pretty bare-bones devices.
 No Bluetooth, no telecoils, and only occasionally wireless functionality, depending on the manufacturer.
 But even then, it will only connect to the hearing aids’ app, not your phone in general.

-Invisible in-the-canal hearing aids vs other hearing aids
+Invisible hearing aids vs other hearing aids

 So they’re invisible, but lack features and battery life.
 Are there any other things you should know about when looking at IIC hearing aids?